Ashikabs/flutter_chatapp/README.md

 The UI is simple, clean, and mobile-friendly.
 Great for learning how Firebase works with Flutter in real-world apps.
 It also includes user authentication and message sync.
-Built as part of a personal learning journey.

 ---

 ## ✨ Features